jenkinslaw/gobot/README.md

 gobot
 =====
-A wrapper GoogleAPI to handle deployment tasks that require interacting with our Google services.
+A wrapper for the GoogleAPI ruby library to handle deployment tasks that require interacting with our Google services.

 Install:
 --------